fpeng1985/fcnpr/README.md

 If no interface is specified, the library option is set as the default one.

-For more detailed installation instructions, usage and configuration read the <a href="">wiki</a>.
+~~For more detailed installation instructions, usage and configuration read the wiki.~~

 ## Algorithms